PhD Program Student Representatives | NYU Langone Health

 Hometown: Ponce, Puerto Rico

-Program track: Molecular Oncology and Tumor Immunology (fourth year)
+Research focus: Molecular Oncology and Tumor Immunology

 Undergraduate: University of Puerto Rico, Ponce

 Elaine is a PhD candidate in the laboratory of Teresa Davoli, PhD, where she studies aneuploidies and cancer.
 She is interested in understanding chromosome-specific aneuploidies and how they lead to cancer immune evasion in solid tumors.
-Outside of the lab, Elaine likes to get involved with student diversity initiative activities and outreach programs.

 ""